Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

 We denote $[n] \coloneqq \{1, \ldots, n\}$ and $[n]_0 \coloneqq \{0, \ldots, n\}$.
 In our auction model, there are $n$ distinct goods $[n]$; a single copy of a good is an \emph{item}.
 A \emph{bundle} of goods, typically denoted by $\xb, \yb$ or $\zb$ in this paper, is a vector in $\Z^n$ whose $i$-th entry denotes the number of items of good $i$.
 The \emph{target bundle} $\tb$ is a bundle the auctioneer wants to allocate amongst the bidders.
 Vectors $\pb, \qb \in \mathbb{R}^n$ typically denote vectors of prices, with a price entry for each of the $n$ goods.
 We write $\pb \leq \qb$ when the inequality holds component-wise.
 It is often convenient to regard a rejected bid as being accepted on a notional \emph{reject good} for which bids and prices are always zero.
 Letting the reject good be 0, the set of goods is then $[n]_0$.
 In this setting, we identify bundles and prices with the $n+1$-dimensional vectors obtained by adding a $0$-th entry of value 0.

-A \emph{valuation} $u$ is a function that maps bundles to non-negative real numbers.
-We assume that bidders have quasi-linear utilities, i.e.~the utility derived from bundle $\xb$ at price $\pb$ by a bidder with valuation $u$ is given by
+A \emph{valuation} $u$ is a function that maps (non-negative) bundles to non-negative real numbers.
+The valuations we consider are concave-extensible and have bounded effective domain. \footnote{ A function is concave-extensible if its concave closure agrees with the function at every integral point.
+See \citep{ST15} for details, and how this assumption is natural for valuation functions.} Bidders have \textit{quasilinear utilities}, i.e.~the utility derived from bundle $\xb$ at price $\pb$ by a bidder with valuation $u$ is given by

-Any valuation $u$ is associated with a demand correspondence $D_u$ that maps $\pb$ to the set of bundles that maximise \eqref{eq:utility}.
+Any valuation $u$ is associated with a demand correspondence $D_u$ that maps prices $\pb$ to the set of bundles that maximise \eqref{eq:utility}.
 We omit the subscript $u$ when it is clear from context.

-For any subset $X \subseteq [n]$, $\eb^X$ denotes the characteristic vector of $X$, i.e.~an $n$-dimensional vector whose $i$-th entry is 1 if $i \in X$, 0 otherwise.
+For any subset $X \subseteq [n]$, $\eb^X$ denotes the characteristic vector of $X$, i.e.~an $n$-dimensional vector whose $i$-th entry is 1 if $i \in X$ and 0 otherwise.
 Furthermore, $\eb^i$ denotes the vector whose $i$-th entry is~1 and other entries are~0.